MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 1) Unauthenticated.
 This mode allows users to complete a guest attestation that has been sent to them through email.
 Users can also create new guest attestations in order to get a pass for a facility.
 This mode is most relevant for infrequent visitors as it allows users to get a pass without creating an account.

 2) Authenticated.
 Guests can be invited to the portal and are prompted to create an account.
 There they can create passes for themselves as well as their guests or dependents.
-This mode is most relevant to frequenst visitors, suppliers/vendors or schools, where a guardian creates a pass for a dependent.
+This mode is most relevant to frequent visitors, suppliers/vendors or schools, where a guardian creates a pass for a dependent.

 These two modes are explained in greater detail below.